 NACCHO’s Immunization program aims to strengthen local health departments' immunization infrastructure and capacity to implement evidence-based public health programs, policies, and services to meet national standards in preventing and controlling vaccine-preventable diseases.
 NACCHO staff and workgroup members provide local health departments’ input on federal immunization policies and guidance, as well as critical representation on leading immunization committees, such as the Centers for Disease Control and Prevention’s Advisory Committee on Immunization Practices, the Department of Health and Human Services’ National Vaccine Advisory Committee, and the National Adult and Influenza Immunization Summit.
 NACCHO provides technical and capacity building assistance, develops and disseminates tools and resources, and facilitates information exchange, peer engagement, and learning.
 The program contributes to NACCHO’s overall mission to be a leader, partner, catalyst, and voice for local health departments and supports NACCHO’s work to advocate on behalf of local health departments with federal policymakers for adequate resources, appropriate public health legislation, and sensible policies to address the myriad of challenges facing communities.

-The Senior Program Analyst, Immunization is responsible for developing and implementing immunization projects within NACCHO, particularly supporting local health department efforts to increase influenza and COVID-19 vaccine confidence and uptake among adults experiencing disparities in vaccination coverage.
+The Senior Program Analyst, Immunization is responsible for developing and implementing immunization projects within NACCHO, particularly supporting local health department efforts to support local health departments (LHDs) capacity to address COVID-19 vaccine confidence and misinformation at the community level in partnership with local stakeholders .
 Work at this level requires substantial knowledge in public health, immunization, disease surveillance and reporting, research and evaluation, and education and outreach.
 Experience in immunization policy or practice within the federal government or with state or local health departments is beneficial.
 In addition, experience in research and evaluation, including survey administration, cleaning and analyzing data, and reporting and communicating study results is strongly preferred.
-The Senior Program Analyst will also support NACCHO’s work to expand the CDC’s Racial and Ethnic Approaches to Community Health (REACH) program and contribute a diverse range of LHD information and insights to improve vaccination coverage of adults in racial and ethnic populations experiencing disparities.
+The Senior Program Analyst will support the work that NACCHO is conducting in collaboration with the SARS-CoV2 Vaccines Information Equity and Demand Creation Project (COVIED) project and other national partners.
 The ideal candidate will also have experience providing technical assistance or direct service experience with communities implementing programs with a health equity lens.

 COMPETENCIES AND EXPECTATIONS